qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 **Agenda-setting theory**: what media pay attention to can influence people's attention, then influence people's opinions.

 **Saliency bias**: We pay attention to the salient things that grab attention.
 The things that we don't pay attention to are ignored. **Attention** is a core mechanism of how brain works.
 (Related: modern deep learning also relies on attention mechanism (transformer).)

+### Anecdotal fallacy

+People tend to believe more from stories, anecdotes or individual examples, even if these examples are made up or are just statistical outlier.
+On the contrary, people are less likely to believe in abstract statistical evidences.

+Examples:

+- "Someone smoked their entire life and lived until 97, so smoking is actually not that bad."
+- "Someone never went to college and turned out to be successful, so college is a waste of time and money."
+- "Someone made a fortune trading cryptocurrency, and so can I."
+- "It was the coldest winter on record in my town this year.
+Global warming can't be real." [^weather]

+[^weather]: The weather is a non-linear chaotic system.
+Global warming can indeed make some region's winter colder.

 ### Familiarity bias